-"Chris Collins, the first member of Congress to back Donald Trump for president, has been arrested."
+“The first congressman to back Donald Trump for president has been arrested.”

 A live audience cheered on Wednesday after MSNBC‘s Hallie Jackson announced that New York Republican Representative Chris Collins had been arrested.